 The boundaries of the area of interest should be established and mapped if possible.

-The area should then be searched fully, paying particular attention to areas that ants are known to favour:
+The area should then be searched fully, paying particular attention to areas that ants are known to like:

 2. Flowers and extra-floral nectaries, particularly nonu / noni